Dante 2021: Italy prepares for 700th anniversary of poet’s death

 Against the violent political backdrop of his day, Dante entered into politics, holding various offices in city government.
 However, in 1301, Dante’s political rivals gained power, and the poet was exiled from Florence, never to return to his beloved city.

-Dante circulated around the courts of northern Italy, serving various counts, dukes and lords in Verona, and ultimately in Ravenna, where he died in 1321.
-Some historians suggest Dante may have traveled as far as Paris or even Britain during his exile.
+Dante circulated around the courts of northern Italy, serving various counts, dukes, and lords in Verona and ultimately in Ravenna, where he died in 1321.
+Some historians suggest Dante traveled as far as Paris or Britain during his exile.

 While in exile, Dante began composing what is regarded as the quintessential medieval epic poem: La Divina Commedia — the Divine Comedy.